-Introduction: For purposes of Ontario family law, the debate re children receiving vaccinations over the objection of one parent is now effectively over.
-In addition, judges have brought much needed clarification to what sort of ‘evidence’ is admissible at such interim motions.
+Introduction: For purposes of Ontario family law, the debate regarding children receiving vaccinations over the objection of one parent is now effectively over.
+In addition, judges have brought much-needed clarification as to what sort of ‘evidence’ is admissible at such interim motions.

 The First Covid Debate – School Attendance: The debate during the early stages of the Covid epidemic was whether a child of separated parents should be permitted to attend school over the objections of one parent.
-During those days in 2020, parents quite often held quite opposing views with respect to school attendance.
+During those days in 2020, parents quite often held opposing views concerning school attendance.

 The Ontario government is in a better position than the courts to assess and address school attendance risks.
 The decision to re-open the schools was made with the benefit of medical expert advisers and in consultation with Ontario school boards.
 The teachers’ unions and others have provided their input as well as their concerns.